 - Direct patient contact, including preparation for radioactive tracers

 - Patient imaging procedures, including computer processing and image enhancement

 - Radioactive chemical compound preparation and administration

-- Radioactive therapy and quality control
+- Radioactive therapy

 - Radiation safety

 Gainful employment disclosure report